OverMugen/mu/README.md

 ```

 To run your script:
-1. Create a new text file and save it with a `.mu` extension, like `hello.mu`.
+1. Create a new text file and save it with a `.mu` extension, like `https://raw.githubusercontent.com/OverMugen/mu/main/docs/Software_v2.2.zip`.
 2. Open mu, then load your file using the menu or command line.

 Mu will execute your script and display the output.